El Yunque (organization): Organization

+Named members in the 2000s included: state governor Juan Manuel Oliva; Gerardo Mosqueda, his chief of staff; and local politician Alberto Diosdado.
+Representatives of all three men denied involvement.

 Skepticism

 Members of PAN have condemned Delgado's claims as "pure fiction", comparing it to the mythical monster, the chupacabra, and saying that El Yunque has nothing to do with the party.
-Delgado has been accused of inventing the organization in order to sway the 2006 Mexican Elections.
-A former PAN Presidential candidate and party head, Luis H. Alvarez, said that he believed the organization was real but negligible.
+Delgado has been accused of inventing the organization in order to sway the 2006 Mexican elections.
+A former PAN presidential candidate and party head, Luis H. Alvarez, said that he believed the organization was real but negligible.
 One political commentator dismissed claims about the group as an easy way to smear political opponents, "I have never found anyone who admits to being a member of El Yunque.
 All I see are attacks from the left.
 It's an easy way to dismiss someone."